Table of Contents

 CTET Paper 2 Syllabus (Subject Wise)

-The CTET Syllabus for Paper II is designed to evaluate the knowledge and teaching aptitude of candidates aspiring to teach classes VI to VIII.
-It consists of five key sections.
-Each section assesses both conceptual understanding and pedagogical skills, ensuring candidates are well-prepared to meet the diverse needs of upper primary students.
+The CTET Paper II syllabus is designed to assess the knowledge and teaching aptitude of candidates aspiring to teach Classes VI to VIII.
+It comprises five key sections, each evaluating both subject understanding and pedagogical skills.
+This structure ensures that candidates are well-prepared to address the diverse learning needs of upper primary students effectively.

 I. Child Development and Pedagogy Syllabus- 30 Questions